itchio/itch/docs/integrating/platforms/web.md

 Describe behavior of the app in fullscreen, mention influence of 'width/height' settings in edit game page (it tries to keep the ratio)

-Mention black background, don't leave the default background color in your Twine exports.

 ## Engine-specific notes